stefanvstein/testify/README.md

 *This is very similar to writing in a repl, but you select and evaluate an expression in the source code file rather than writing the expression up front.
 These expressions are hidden behind comments since they are expressions to interact with, rather than being part of the system.
 This is a very popular development technique in lisps, like Clojure.*

-You have comments like this in you source files:
+You have comments like this in the source files:

 ```clojure
 (comment
   (def a 2)
   (+ a 3))
 ```
 Var `a` becomes defined in the namespace when you evaluate these statements manually, rather than when you run the system, as it is embedded in a comment.
 Traditional example based tests, using e.g. clojure.test, are normally defined as functions, rather than as the result of interactive fiddling.
+Interactive fiddling and structured functions does not yield the same code structure and it is a bit of a hassle to restructure.
+Larger tests, involving more than individual units, does usually get incomprehensible while defined as single functions, which makes scripts more preferable.

 It's also likely that you use comment expressions to do some administrative tasks, like poking in a database or similar, that you probably don't want automated, but keep as interactive snippets, close to related code.

 ## How?

-**Testify** automate evaluation of similar comment expressions, named `test-comment` rather than `comment`.
+**Testify** automate evaluation of comment expressions, named `test-comment` rather than `comment`.
 The test-comment macro is equal to the traditional `comment` macro, as both simply ignore its body.
 As soon you have a comment expression which you want to evaluate automatically, perhaps as a test, you simply rename the `comment` to `test-comment`.

 ```clojure
 (ns project.testcase